RMYazdi/Academy/README.md

  # Academy

-This space suggests learning resources for different topics.
+This space suggests learning resources in different topics.